 As outlined above, physical therapy, occupational therapy can play a major role in whether the patient had conservative or surgical management.

 If the diagnosis is in question, consultation with either a neurologist or physiatrist is necessary.
-Referral to an electrodiagnostic laboratory is essential to confirm the localization of injury and determination of severity, which impacts the outcome.
-Referral to physical therapy for gait evaluation and fall prevention, as well as brace management, is indicated.
+Referral to an electrodiagnostic laboratory is essential to confirm the localization of injury and determine severity, which impacts the outcome.
+Referral to physical therapy for gait evaluation and fall prevention, and brace management is indicated.
 Consultation with an Orthotist is necessary whether the patient requires a temporary brace while awaiting regeneration of the nerve or a permanent brace in case of poor recovery.
-Psychiatric referral, hematology, oncology, neurosurgery, orthopedic surgery, may all have potential roles in the comprehensive care of the patient presenting with foot drop.
+Psychiatric referral, hematology, oncology, neurosurgery, and orthopedic surgery may all have potential roles in the patient's comprehensive care presenting with foot drop.

 The involvement of the patient in every step of the decision-making process is vital for a successful outcome.
 Education to the patient and family members should be provided regarding pathology, etiology, diagnosis, and severity of the disease process.
 Handouts and specific instructions should include home exercise programs, skincare, and brace maintenance.

 A thorough anatomical and neurologic background is the mainstay in management and evaluation.
 Prompt diagnosis, by utilization of appropriate imaging modalities, to rule out bone lesions and other more serious space-occupying entities is crucial.
-A neurologist and a PM&R specialist play a major role not only in providing diagnosis but also prognosis.
-PM&R physicians also coordinate a prosthetic/orthotic team to provide the initial brace and also take charge of the aftercare.
-They also supervise the Physical and occupational therapy, to make sure the patient is making progress, lack of which should prompt consideration for other options.
+A neurologist and a PM&R specialist play a major role in providing diagnosis and prognosis.
+PM&R physicians also coordinate a prosthetic/orthotic team to provide the initial brace and take charge of the aftercare.
+They also supervise Physical and occupational therapy to ensure the patient is making progress, lack of which should prompt consideration for other options.
 PT and OTs provide muscle reeducation, balance, coordination, and fall prevention strategies.
 A nurse can be essential in providing education for skincare.
 For pain management, a consultation with a pharmacist may be necessary.
-Regular follow up services should include skincare, maintenance of the brace, and other ambulation devices, and review of exercise protocols.
-Initial EMG studies and followup (in 3-4 months following the initial presentation) will further strengthen the outcomes.
+Regular follow-up services should include skincare, maintenance of the brace and other ambulation devices, and review of exercise protocols.
+Initial EMG studies and follow-up (in 3-4 months following the initial presentation) will further strengthen the outcomes.